 Safadi, is a prominent businessman and former member of parliament from the predominantly Sunni city of Tripoli.
 He was finance minister from 2011 to 2014 under Prime Minister Najib Mikati, and was also previously minister of economy and trade.

 Lebanon's prime minister must be a Sunni Muslim, according to its sectarian power-sharing system.

 The next government will face huge challenges.

 Lebanon's long-brewing economic crisis, rooted in years of state waste, corruption and mismanagement, has deepened since the protests began.
-Banks have imposed controls on transfers abroad and US dollar withdrawals.

 Listed as a terrorist group by the United States, the heavily armed Hezbollah and groups politically aligned with it hold a majority of seats in parliament.